alphayax/squawk-gitlab-ci-docker/README.md

 A basic docker image to be run in Gitlab CI to lint your SQL migrations with [Squawk](https://github.com/sbdchd/squawk).

+It will convert results to a GitLab note format so you can see the results in your merge request.

 ## Image contents
 This image is based on debian:bullseye and contains:
 - Squawk